What happens when a plant does not get enough water and starts to wilt?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-When a plant does not receive enough water and begins to wilt, it typically responds to the stress by closing its stomata.
-Stomata are tiny openings on the leaves that allow for gas exchange, where carbon dioxide enters for photosynthesis and oxygen is released as a byproduct.
-By closing its stomata, the plant reduces water loss through transpiration, which is the process of water evaporating from the leaf surface.
+When a plant does not get enough water and starts to wilt, it typically closes its stomata.
+Stomata are tiny openings on the surface of leaves that facilitate the exchange of gases, including the uptake of carbon dioxide (CO2) for photosynthesis and the release of oxygen (O2) as a byproduct.

 Subscribe